 Welcome to our wine bar and book talk central!

-Jeremy will be away in late December and early January taking a group through China.
+Jeremy will be away in March taking a group through China, and so the bar will be closed.

 Upcoming Events

-December 5 We are delighted to welcome back Michael Brissenden
+February 28 We are delighted to welcome back Leesa Ronald

-to the wine bar, as he talks about his new novel Dust.
+to the wine bar, as she talks about her new novel

 Also, as a sneak preview - for those hanging out for Chris Hammer's 5th visit to the wine bar - this time around I am delighted to announce that Chris is going to be a speaker at our 4th Boorowa Literary Festival on June 19 and June 20th of 2026!
 More author names to come!